 Get the right people in the room

-Stapling requires knowledge which comes from studying, and the best people to provide that knowledge are the very people who are working within the process itself.
+Stapling requires knowledge, which comes from studying, and the best people to provide that knowledge are the very people who are working within the process itself.

-They usually know what the problems are and what needs to be done to improve it.
-So they must be in the sessions with you.
 Give them a heads-up before the meeting and ask them to bring data and insights with them about their own work.
 No point inviting them along and then springing this on them.

 It may be possible to literally observe the work as it flows through a process from team to team, but in my experience that becomes tricky due to long wait times, lack of visibility and unstable metrics.
-In many organisations work travels digitally not physically too – which is tricky to observe, but should be measured.

-So it’s best to get those involved together with their own data and staple as a team!
+So, it’s best to get those involved together with their own data and staple as a team!

 The room

 You’ll need a large room with a big wall and plenty of post it notes and index cards (plus sticky tack).
-Food is also welcome and makes the session go better.
+Or a digital tool like Mural for remote teams.

-Book at least 1.5 hours depending on how complicated the process is.
-Typically you’ll need a few of these sessions, but for the first one keep it simple and short.
-In my experience you’ll likely be missing someone who has deep insights from this first meeting, so don’t make it too long.
-If you don’t have all of the right people in the room you’ll have incomplete information.
+In my experience you’ll be missing someone who has deep insights from this first meeting, so don’t make it too long.
+If you don’t have all of the right people in the room, you’ll have incomplete information.

 In my experience everyone who interacts or works within the process will have a different opinion of the process.
-They will likely know the part they play in it, have assumptions about what others do, and often very little insight in to the higher level flow.
-So this session teases that out, but also increases awareness – double points.
+They will likely know the part they play in it, have assumptions about what others do, and often very little insight in to the higher level overall flow.

 Involve managers too as they have responsibility for this (although they may not believe it or agree with you) and they also need to sponsor the subsequent improvements – which will take people away from their current work plans.